 One of the things that intrigued many first-time visitors to KHSU for the past few decades was the fact that KHSU was located in two different places: the studio facilities were situated, as they have been since 1960, on the third floor of the University's Theater Arts building; the office was in the Wagner House on the edge of the Humboldt State University campus since 1987.
 The house was built by Thomas Anderson in 1883, and the Anderson and Parton families lived there until the 1940s.
 The last occupants of the house were HSU music professors Leon and Jean Wagner and their family.

-Until a reorganization of KHSU in 2019 (see below), the studio and office had not been co-located since the mid-1980s.
+Until the reorganization of KHSU in 2019 (see below), the studio and office had not been co-located since the mid-1980s.
 In the late 1980s, plans were drawn up for an elegant state-of-the-art broadcast suite high atop the Theater Arts building.
-The project was slated to begin with the fiscal 1994 budget.
+The project was slated, to begin with the fiscal 1994 budget.
 However, at the dawn of the last decade of the 20th century, the project's major funder, the State of California, experienced serious budgetary problems, and the project was put on hold.
 But budgets and buildings come and go.
 It is the intimate nature of radio that captures the hearts and minds of listeners.
 And it is this non-tangible essence of radio has kept KHSU vital for more than 50 years.
 Radio broadcasts from Humboldt State College (HSC) were sporadic in the 1930s.
 One of the earliest reported broadcasts of that era consisted of a half-hour mix of sports, music (Charles Fulkerson playing the piano), and talk (an address by HSC president Arthur Gist and an explanation of freshman-sophomore hazing).
 Humboldt State College was on the air.
 Its purpose: to publicize the university.